realm/realm-dart/README.md

 Realm Flutter and Dart SDKs and [Realm Core](https://github.com/realm/realm-core) are published under the Apache License 2.0.

-**This product is not being made available to any person located in Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, or to any other person that is not eligible to receive the product under U.S. law.**

-# Export Compliance

-You understand that the Software may contain cryptographic functions that may be subject to export restrictions, and you represent and warrant that you are not (i) located in a jurisdiction that is subject to United States economic sanctions (“Prohibited Jurisdiction”), including Cuba, Iran, North Korea, Sudan, Syria or the Crimea region, (ii) a person listed on any U.S. government blacklist (to include the List of Specially Designated Nationals and Blocked Persons or the Consolidated Sanctions List administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control, or the Denied Persons List or Entity List administered by the U.S. Department of Commerce) (“Sanctioned Person”), or (iii) controlled or 50% or more owned by a Sanctioned Person.

-You agree to comply with all export, re-export and import restrictions and regulations of the U.S. Department of Commerce or other agency or authority of the United States or other applicable countries.
-You also agree not to transfer, or authorize the transfer of, directly or indirectly, of the Software to any Prohibited Jurisdiction, or otherwise in violation of any such restrictions or regulations.

 ##### The "Dart" name and logo and the "Flutter" name and logo are trademarks owned by Google.

 <img style="width: 0px; height: 0px;" src="https://3eaz4mshcd.execute-api.us-east-1.amazonaws.com/prod?s=https://github.com/realm/realm-dart#README.md">